ministryofjustice/mkdocs-tech-docs-template/docs/README.md

 ### Publish

-The template uses [GitHub Actions](https://github.com/features/actions) to automate the deployment of your documentation to [GitHub Pages](https://pages.github.com/) when a commit is pushed to either the master or main branches.
+You can use [GitHub Actions](https://github.com/features/actions) to automate the deployment of your documentation to [GitHub Pages](https://pages.github.com/) when a commit is pushed to either the master or main branches.

 See [publishing your site](https://squidfunk.github.io/mkdocs-material/publishing-your-site/) for more details and alternatives.